ivbrajkovic/js-chronicles/SOLID/SRP.md

 <a id="conclusion"></a>
 ## A Developer’s Ongoing Quest 📜

 The quest to master the Single Responsibility Principle isn’t a single destination but an ongoing adventure.
 Each time you refactor an overburdened class, you sharpen your skills and bring your code closer to the clean ideals of SOLID.
-Every project offers a new setting to explore, inviting you to refine your craft a little furth
+Every project offers a new setting to explore, inviting you to refine your craft a little further.

 ### Practical Wisdom for the Road 🔮
 - **Start Small, Win Big**: Look for classes that are trying to do too many things.
 Even a minor refactor can make a big difference in clarity.